TuanTran1504/My-Portfolio/README.md

 - Summary of the model's performance.

 ## Files
-- `data/`: Contains the dataset files.
+- `archive/`: Contains the dataset files.
-- `Main.py/`: Jupyter notebooks with the data analysis and model development.
+- `Main.py/`: Data analysis and model evaluation.
-- `CreditRisks/`: Python scripts for data preprocessing and model training.
+- `CreditRisks.py/`: Python scripts for data preprocessing and model training.
 - `results/`: Output files and results.

 ## How to Run